Texas Hangmen: World Wrestling Council

 After the AWA folded, Vizi and Moran carried their Texas Hangmen characters with them to Puerto Rico.

 On September 15, 1990, Killer and Psycho challenged the newly crowned WWC World Tag Team Champions, The Super Medicos, for the titles.
 The match ended controversially, with the titles being held up, and the champions regained the title over the Hangmen one week later.
 Killer and Psycho would return the favor one week later, winning their first championship together.
 They would hold the belts until February 3, 1991, dropping them to El Bronco and Invader I. The Hangmen won the rematch on February 10 and kept the belts for three more weeks, losing a Luchas de apuestas match on March 2 where El Bronco and Invader I put their mask and hair on the line against the tag team title belts.

 United States Wrestling Association

 Shortly after their loss of their second WWC World Tag Team Championship, the Texas Hangmen went to the United States Wrestling Association in Memphis and defeated their tag team champions, Jeff Jarrett and Jerry Lawler, for the belts.
-They would lose the belts to Jarrett and Robert Fuller in May 1991.
+They lost the belts to Jarrett and Robert Fuller in May 1991.